 So you survived Black Friday and Cyber Monday.
 Or maybe you avoided them all together.
 Either way, jingly hats off to you!
 Still… unless you’re a super-organized supermom, there’s likely more holiday shopping to be done.

-For some, shopping for holiday gifts is a fun challenge, perhaps even akin to some sportz thing, complete with a playbook and special shoes, or a plan for stalking eBay to snag an impossible-to-find toy.
-But for others, the thought of filling your cart to the brim year after year can be more daunting than delightful.
+For some, shopping for holiday gifts is a fun challenge, perhaps even akin to a sportz thing, complete with a playbook and special shoes, or a plan for stalking eBay to snag an impossible-to-find toy.
+But for others, the thought of filling your cart to the brim year after year — especially this year — can be more daunting than delightful.

-If you don’t want to feel like you’re giving all your money to THE MAN only to fill your house with stuff you don’t really want, there are a few ways you can spend a little smarter this season — while still giving your kids all that sparkly, twinkly holiday magic.
+If you don’t want to feel like you’re giving all your money to THE MAN only to fill your house with stuff you don’t really want, there are a few ways you can spend a little smarter this season — while still creating all that sparkly, twinkly holiday magic.

 Whether your kids already have entirely too much stuff, or you just want to stop acquiring so much stuff, consider gifting experiences instead of toys.
-Don’t worry; this doesn’t mean you have to shell out for a family trip to Disney (though you can if you want to!).
-When presented as a gift and treated as a special occasion, sporting event tickets, zoo or museum memberships, or even a fancy lunch and pedicure date are wonderful gifts for kids — especially if it means undivided attention and quality time with Mom or Dad.
+Granted, this is a little trickier to pull off in pandemic times when activities are limited.
+But they’ll be back, and the idea is this: When presented as a gift and treated as a special occasion, zoo or museum memberships, or even a fancy lunch and pedicure date are wonderful gifts for kids — especially if it means undivided attention and quality time with Mom or Dad.
 If you still want them to have something to open, pairing a single meaningful physical item with an experience can make the whole shebang memorable.
 Think: a telescope with space camp, a personalized apron or chef’s hat with a cooking class, etc.

 Okay, “purge party” sounds more like a bad Lifetime movie than a new holiday tradition, but whatever you call it, make a night (or afternoon) of getting rid of stuff before you acquire even more of it.
 Make cookies, put on festive music, and have your kids go through their clothes and toys to set aside some for donation.
 You can set a goal (10 toys each!) or make it a challenge (whichever kid donates the most toys gets to put the star on the tree / flip the switch on the lights / whatever).
 They may whine about it at first, but they’ll thank you in 20 years when they realize you saved them from becoming hoarders.